 He was just getting good at the action on the Chinese front when they discovered he was just a teenage boy.
 They kicked him out of the service.
 Fortunately for the scrappy young man, there was plenty of fascism to fight — and he soon found himself in Spain.

 Fighters from around the world came to fight on either side of the Spanish Civil War, numbering 40,000 from 53 different nations.
-They came to Spain to defend the elected Republican government from the upstart fascists, led by Francisco Franco and supported by Nazi Germany.
+They came to Spain to defend the elected Republican government from the upstart fascists, led by Francisco Franco and supported by Germany.
 The American volunteers joined the Abraham Lincoln Brigades, comprised of some 2,800 volunteers from the United States.

 Though he didn’t come from the U.S., Edward Carter was one of 90 African-Americans to join the Republican cause.
 He brought with him his experience in Chinese street fighting and soon became a fierce opponent to the fascists.
 And, at age 19, the Republicans couldn’t kick him out of the Army.
 But the fascists eventually turned the tide in the war and forced an end to the Lincoln Brigades.